alexdean08/Fruit-Tree-Crypto-Trading/README.md

 ### Getting Started
 Read through the following to understand the usage and the functionality of the Fruit Tree Crypto Trading.

-Customize your own trading conditions through the use of config files (see below) and use trading conditions as trees and links (also see below) to further customize how you want to trade Crypto.
+Customize your own trading conditions through the use of config files (see below) and use trading conditions as trees and links (also see below) to further customize how you want to trade crypto.

+### Sandbox
+There is also a **sandbox** mode, where you can add fake funds and execute the trading conditions using the fake funds.
+This can be configured as part of the setup script (see below).

 ## Trading Condition Trees and Links

 Fruit Tree Crypto Trading uses the idea of trading conditions as nodes on a tree.